Saturday, June 7, 2024

 It has taken me years to figure out what the best greens are to keep salads going through the summer.
 Lettuce is a crop that loves cool weather.
 As soon as the temperatures start hitting the 80"s, they sprout a stalk and flower, called bolting.
 As soon as that stalk starts growing, the leaves turn bitter.
 So, what are you to do to keep sweet greens going through the dog days of summer?
 This is what I have found to work in my Zone 7 summer garden.

 I read descriptors and articles on the most heat tolerant lettuces there are and I keep trying new ones to find the ones that last the longest in my summer garden.
 There are some that even after they bolt still stay sweet if you harvest first thing in the morning or right after a nice cooling rain.
-For my garden, the best summer lettuces have been Royal Oakleaf, Butter King, and Red Sails.
+For my garden, the best summer lettuces have been Royal Oakleaf, Butter King, Bronze Beauty, Butter King, Giant Blue Feather and Red Sails.
 Grand Rapids does decent.
-My volunteer Red Romaine is doing well in the shade so far.
-This summer, the new varieties I am trying Bronze Beauty, Solar Flare, Blue Feather and Yedikule lettuce to see how they do.
+Red Romaine and Giant Blue Feather seem to be the best self-seeders.

 A few years ago, I started growing different types of greens that have the sweetness of lettuce but can survive the dog days of summer.
 So far, the ones that have done well as Hilton Chinese Cabbage, Chinese Bicolor Spinach (an amaranth), any color orach, Red Malabar spinach, New Zealand spinach, sprouting broccoli florets and leaves, young kale and sweet mustards Komatsuna Tendergreen and Giant Leaf.
-I am trying a couple of other Chinese cabbages this year Scarlet and Golden Beauty and another amaranth grown for its pretty fuchsia stalk and large leaves Pink Beauty.
+The Giant Leaf and Red Malabar spinach are prolific self seeders.
+I also get a few New Zealand spinach volunteers.

 The other trick you can do is to practice succession planting.
 Planting a few lettuce seeds every 2-3 weeks will keep you in young lettuce leaves through the seasons.
 I do do this.
 I let my lettuce go to seed and replant the volunteers that sprout while planting out a few seeds if I need to.
 I always have various sized lettuce plants going.
 How quickly they go from sweet to bitter depends on how dry they get, how much shade they get, and how hot it gets.
 Sometimes they will bolt when they are only 4" tall!